Here Are the 23 Republicans Who Voted Against the Omar Resolution

 The House overwhelmingly voted for the ridiculous, worse-than-toothless sham resolution that Ilhan Omar characterized as an anti-Muslim bigotry resolution.
 She even voted for it.

 Most of the Republicans voted for it since it condemned all hate.
 What else are they going to do?
+I don’t blame them.
+As Dan Crenshaw said, I voted for it because it’s against hate, but we all know it’s a sham.

 However, twenty-three Republicans didn’t vote for it.